 - Have had the opportunity to talk to experienced beekeepers

 - Understand what support can be accessed via membership of ADBKA

-The next course will commence in February 2019 and will comprise:
+The next course will run each Tuesday evening between 19 February and 26 March 2019 and will comprise:

-- Six one-hour lectures on bees and beekeeping (one weekday evening per week)
+- Six 90-minute lectures on bees and beekeeping

 - The Life of the Honeybee